 Verify the successful delivery of PoE with the TruePower™ load test.
 Emulate an 802.3at (PoE+) class 1-4 powered device and measure power up to 25.5 watts.
 See the requested and received PoE class, the pairs used, the PSE type, measured PoE voltage unloaded and under load, and PoE power under load.

 Wired and Wi-Fi client connectivity testing

-Understand how a client connects to the wired infrastructure by testing link negotiation, identifying the nearest switch, port, and monitoring key switch port statistics.
+Understand how a client device connects to the wired infrastructure by testing link negotiation, identifying the nearest switch, and monitoring key switch port statistics.
 Test 10/100/1000BASE-T twisted pair and 100BASE-FX/1000BASE-X fiber optic Ethernet networks.
-Understand how a client connects to the Wi-Fi infrastructure by testing the link between the client and the nearest access point, identifying the AP name, channel and security, observing the authentication and association process, and monitoring key AP and network statistics, including roaming details by AP.
+Understand how a client device connects to the Wi-Fi infrastructure by testing the link between the client and the nearest access point, identifying the AP name, channel and security type, observing the authentication and association process, and monitoring key AP and network statistics, including roaming details by AP.
 Test IEEE 802.11a, .11b, .11g, .11n and .11ac Wi-Fi networks.

 Network services testing